mvcduarte/jobmanager/README.md

 grid_example3.in
 ...

-The jobmanager script starts the jobs: Starlight.exe < grid_example1.in > output_grid_example1.in &
+How do the jobmanager script start the jobs?

+Starlight.exe < grid_example1.in > output_grid_example1.in &

 However, it can be changed in the syntax of the bash script.

 The jobmanager will automatically show in your terminal the new jobs which just started while the old ones were finished.

 ## WARRANTY

-WARRANTY: This script is ONLY tested on Bash 3.2 on Mac.
-Please, test this script using a short list of processes to not overflow your processor. :)
+WARRANTY: This script is ONLY tested on Bash 3.2 in Mac.
+Please, test this script using a short list of processes to avoid overflow your computer with a bunch of processes. :)